 Undama Throwing for good fortune

 Another thing that is special and pretty cool about Udo Shrine is “Undama Throwing“.

-Undama (運玉) means something like “good luck ball”.
-If you want to try it and they don’t understand you, just say “undama nage” (運玉投げ) and they’ll know!
+Undama (運玉) roughly means “good luck ball”.
+If you want to try it, just say “undama nage” (運玉投げ) and they’ll know.

 After purchasing them you have to try getting them into the center of the “Kameishi rock”.

 Also, be careful, there’s a rule to make sure you receive good fortune: Women must throw with their right, men with their left hand.